Gauge fixing in cosmological perturbations of Unimodular Gravity: Equations of motion in Unimodular Gravity

 where $\Lambda$ is a constant of integration.
 Notice that, in the particular case when the energy--momentum tensor is conserved ($J_{\nu} = 0$), Eq.~\eqref{EFE_UG_gen} coincides with the Einstein field equations of GR, and then, $\Lambda$ is identified as the cosmological constant.
 Thus, within the framework of UG, the cosmological constant $\Lambda$ arises naturally in the equation of motion as an integration constant when considering volume--preserving diffeomorphisms.
 Notwithstanding, in general we will have $J_{\nu} \neq 0$, and non--gravitational interactions are allowed between different matter and energy components.

 In summary, the UG field equations are given by

 where $\Lambda(x)$ in Eq.~\eqref{ug_eq_eff_cc} is an \textit{effective cosmological constant} which in general depends on the spacetime coordinates.
-We will focus in non--gravitational interactions only between dark matter and the effective cosmological constant through the energy--momentum current violation $J_{\nu}$ according to Eq.~\eqref{em_vio}.
+As we have mentioned in Section~\ref{state_of_art}, we will focus in non--gravitational interactions only between dark matter and the effective cosmological constant through the energy--momentum current violation $J_{\nu}$ according to Eq.~\eqref{em_vio}.